Sky West and Crooked: Production

-During pre-production the film was known as Bats With Baby Faces based on a line from a T. S. Eliot poem.
+During pre-production, the film was known as Bats With Baby Faces, based on a line from a T. S. Eliot poem.

 The film was shot on location in and around the village of Little Badminton in South Gloucestershire.

 Reception

 The Monthly Film Bulletin wrote: "'This Mills family venture, with its echoes of Whistle Down the Wind and, more eccentrically, Jeux Interdits, is really very odd.
-Groups of children, cast it would seem for unrelenting cuteness, burble airy nothings about death and funerals; drunken parents sit glumly over their separate bottles; the villagers gather for sprints across pretty Eastman Colour fields to fresh scenes of disaster; and at the end the Church smiles on a most unpromising union of simpletons.
+Groups of children, cast it would seem for unrelenting cuteness, burble airy nothings about death and funerals; drunken parents sit glumly over their separate bottles; the villagers gather for sprints across pretty Eastmancolor fields to fresh scenes of disaster; and at the end the Church smiles on a most unpromising union of simpletons.
 Behind Hayley Mills' slightly shaky country accent, Ian McShane's fairground rig-out, and the overwhelming feyness of it all, lurk assumptions which in cold blood look almost sinister.
 John Mills lets it all rip, with even supposedly normal characters (old grave-diggers and suchlike) easily roused to melodramatic tantrums.
 There is even a bit of old-fashioned slam bang montage, when faces slide in and out of focus, voices thunder forbiddingly, to signal the imminent demise of poor Mrs. White."

 Filmink wrote: "It was an attempt to recapture some of the magic of Whistle Down the Wind, but all the chips have to fall the right way for these sort of movies to work (i.e. sensitive character pieces) and it didn't happen; this isn't a bad picture, just not a particularly good one."